stanford-ppl/PlasticineTutorial/README.md

 This shows that the accelerator consumes 57.393W for running inference and 30.039W for running training.

 ## Developing a Sparse Linear Algebra Application and Estimating Its Performance
 To build a sparse linear algebra application, please use the [torch.sparse](https://pytorch.org/docs/stable/sparse.html) library.
 Then, you can use the same template as provided in the last section to implement your sparse linear algebra application and submit it to the web simulator.
 On the simulator, you can adjust the sparsity of the weights.
+The simulator will generate results in the same format as discussed in the last section.